Posted in Criminal Defense on December 26, 2018

 Drinking and driving is dangerous for anyone, but minors are generally less experienced drivers and less accustomed to handling alcohol, so underage drinking and driving is very dangerous.
 As such, Arizona follows a Not a Drop law, meaning that the typical legal limit of .08% BAC does not apply to minors; any detectable amount of alcohol can lead to an underage DUI conviction.

-An underage DUI conviction in Arizona, commonly called a “baby DUI,” is a Class 2 misdemeanor.
+An underage DUI conviction in Glendale, commonly called a “baby DUI,” is a Class 2 misdemeanor.
 The possible punishments for a conviction of an underage DUI include up to six months of jail time and fines up to $750.
 However, no minimum penalties of jail time and fines exist for underage DUIs.
 It is possible that a minor may avoid jail time, but the state does mandate a two-year driver’s license suspension for an underage DUI conviction.

 Underage drinking and driving can lead to multiple legal penalties depending on individual circumstances, such as: